 Staffordshire Moorlands Council provides services for 95,860 residents (2011 Census), and the many visitors to the District; including waste collection, recycling, planning, leisure, recreation and environmental health.
 The Council covers a geographical area of 57,624 hectares, which includes 43 parishes.
-Residents are represented by 56 Members and served by 244 employees.
+Residents are represented by 56 Members and served by 200 employees.

-The Council achieved efficiency savings in excess of £1,264,370 for 2012/13, which is around 10% of the original budget.
-The update of our Medium Term Financial Plan provides a clear strategic direction for the Council finances through to 2014/15.
+The Council achieved efficiency savings in excess of £503,000 for 2013/14, which is around 4.5% of the original budget.
+The update of our Medium Term Financial Plan provides a clear strategic direction for the Council finances through to 2016/17.
 We are working hard to achieve the challenging savings targets we have set ourselves for both to meet the financial pressures placed upon us by the reductions in government grant but also to keep Council Tax levels low for our residents.

-In this light I am pleased to report that the District Council's element of the Council Tax for a Band D property remained unchanged for 2012/13 £139.53 this represented less than 10% of your total bill of £1,413.59.
+In this light I am pleased to report that the District Council's element of the Council Tax for a Band D property remained unchanged for $2013/14 \pm 139.53$ this represented less than 10% of your total bill of $\pm 1,412.03$.

-It is pleasing to report that the Council achieved an underspend against both its revenue and capital budgets for the year, despite the continued budget pressures arising from the recession and the subsequent pressure on our main income generating budgets.
+It is pleasing to report that the Council achieved an underspend against its revenue budget for the year, despite the continued budget pressures arising from the recession and the subsequent pressure on our main income generating budgets.

-Staffordshire Moorlands District Council delivered its 2012/13 services at a net revenue cost of £10,671,860 compared to a budget of £11,302,220.
-This £630,360 underspend, generated through one off operational savings and the Council's efficiency programme, allowed a total contribution to be made to revenue reserves of £674,531.
-After in-year application of £0.652million to support capital expenditure, revenue reserves now stand at £7.458million which is available to meet future financial pressures and the costs of known commitments.
+Staffordshire Moorlands District Council delivered its 2013/14 services at a net underspend of £1,257,885.
+This underspend, generated through one off operational savings and the Council's efficiency programme, allowed a contribution to be made to revenue reserves.
+After in-year application of £2.379million to support capital expenditure, revenue reserves now stand at £3.273million which is available to meet future financial pressures and the costs of known commitments.

-The Council delivered its capital expenditure programme for 2012/13 across a range of community, housing, leisure, environmental health and recreational investment projects at a cost of £4.42million.
+The Council delivered its capital expenditure programme for 2013/14 across a range of community, housing, leisure, environmental health and recreational investment projects at a cost of £5.911million.
 This reflects the importance the Council places on investing in future infrastructure for Staffordshire Moorlands residents.

 Central Government spending cuts are on a scale not experienced for generations.
-The impact on the finances of Staffordshire Moorlands District Council is profound and 2012/13 saw a 12.7% reduction in Formula Grant - our largest source of income.
-The outlook for the future is equally bleak with a 6.3% cut in Formula Grant to follow in 2013/14 with further cuts in 2014/15 and beyond.
+The impact on the finances of Staffordshire Moorlands District Council is profound and 2013/14 saw a 6% reduction in Formula Grant - our largest source of income.
+The outlook for the future is equally bleak with further cuts over the next three financial years.
 Protecting frontline services and continuing to deliver value-for-money becomes hugely challenging in these circumstances but nevertheless remains the overriding aim for both Members and Officers alike.

 In 2009 Staffordshire Moorlands District Council entered into a "Strategic Alliance" (the Alliance) with our neighbours, High Peak Borough Council.
-The primary aim of the Alliance is, through joint working, to drive through service improvements, whilst reducing costs in order to increase value-for-money and minimise future Council Tax increases.
+The primary aim of the Alliance is, through joint working, to drive through service improvements, whilst reducing costs in order to increase value-formoney and minimise future Council Tax increases.
 The arrangement - which has featured a fully integrated Joint Senior Management Team and widespread joint service delivery - crosses both county and regional boundaries.
 The Alliance sits at the heart of the Council's Efficiency and Rationalisation Strategy.
-To date the Alliance has enabled Staffordshire Moorlands District Council to realise efficiency savings of £2.33million.
+To date the Alliance has enabled Staffordshire Moorlands District Council to realise efficiency savings of $\pounds 2.52$ million.
 The Alliance continues to mitigate the need for significant increases in Council Tax.